bjpeixoto/fantasypunk/03-basic-moves.md

 On a solid hit, choose two keys.
 On a messy hit choose one.
 On a miss, brace yourself.

+Keys:
+- heal, treat, aid;
-Keys: heal, treat, aid, relate, bond, empathize, deescalate, trust, inspire, support, sway, disarm.
+- relate, empathize, inspire, support;
+- sway, disarm, placate.

 Describe how the keys you picked factor in the outcome;